oa5is/glycoRNA-associated-proteomics-analysis/README.md

-# glycoRNA-associated-proteomics-analysis
-Custom R scripts and processed LFQ proteomics data for identification and downstream analysis of glycoRNA-associated proteins using rGAL- and rPAL-based enrichment.

 # Quantitative GlycoRNA Associated Proteomics Analysis

 This repository contains the processed label-free quantitative (LFQ) proteomics data using FragPipe(v23.1) and custom R scripts used for the downstream analysis of glycoRNA-core associated proteins enriched using **rGAL** and **rPAL** labeling strategies.